Forbidden Planet: Novelization

-The novel also includes some elements never included in the film: For one, Adams, Farman, and Ostrow clandestinely observe Morbius' house overnight one evening, but see or hear nothing.
+The novel also includes some elements never included in the film: in one of them, Adams, Farman, and Ostrow clandestinely observe Morbius' house overnight one evening, but see or hear nothing.
 When they leave they accidentally kill one of Altaira's pet monkeys.
 When Dr. Ostrow later on dissects the dead animal he discovers that its internal structure precludes it from ever having been alive in the normal biological sense.
 The tiger, deer, and monkeys are all conscious creations by Dr. Morbius as companions ("pets") for his daughter and only outwardly resemble their Earth counterparts.
 The novel also differs somewhat from the film in that it does not directly establish the great machine as the progenitor of the animals or monster; instead only attributes them to Morbius' elevated mental power.
 The Krell's self-destruction can be interpreted by the reader as a cosmic punishment for misappropriating the life-creating power of God.
 This is why in the film's ending, Commander Adams says in his speech to Altaira "...we are, after all, not God".
 The novel ends with a postscript making a similar observation.

-SoundtrackForbidden Planets innovative electronic music score, credited as "electronic tonalities", partly to avoid having to pay any of the film industry music guild fees, was composed by Bebe and Louis Barron.
-MGM producer Dore Schary discovered the couple quite by chance at a beatnik nightclub in Greenwich Village while on a family Christmas visit to New York City; Schary hired them on the spot to compose his film's musical score.
-While the theremin (which was not used in Forbidden Planet) had been used on the soundtrack of Alfred Hitchcock's Spellbound (1945), the Barrons' electronic composition is credited with being the first completely electronic film score; their soundtrack preceded the invention of the Moog synthesizer by eight years (1964).